ericcecchi/destination-app/README.md

-# Recommend
+# Destination
 > Curated travel recommendations from tastemakers you love

 ## Getting started

 ### Prerequisites
-Recommend requires a PostgreSQL database.
+Destination requires a PostgreSQL database.
 The easiest way to setup Postgres locally on a Mac is with Postgres.app.
 [You can download and install it from the website](https://postgresapp.com/).

 ### Local setup